AbdulNafay8102004/WebDev-OnlineShopping/README.md

 # WebDev-OnlineShopping
 This is an web development project for online market .
-It is an frontend project
+It is a frontend project